What to Know About Floods — So You Know How to Prepare

 FACT: You live in a Federal Emergency Management Agency (FEMA)-identified flood zone.
 Everyone does.

 There are different levels of flood risk, though.
 Use this tool to check whether your zone has a low, moderate, or high risk of flooding.

 FACT: It only takes a few inches of floodwater to cause thousands of dollars in damage.

 This makes it important to protect your property.
 To help prevent or reduce damage, waterproof your basement; keep valuables and important documents in a safe, top-floor location; and have an electrician elevate electrical panels, switches, sockets, and appliances.

 FACT: You can lose control of your vehicle in just six inches of slow-moving water.
 Just two feet of rushing water can carry the car away.

 Don’t plan on driving.
 Most flood-related deaths occur when people attempt to drive on flooded roadways.
 If you’re on the road when water starts to rise, turn around if you see standing water.

 FACT: Floodwater can rise quickly.

-Talk to your MetLife Auto & Home insurance agent about purchasing an additional flood insurance policy specific to your needs.
+Talk to your MetLife Auto & Home insurance agent, call a flood specialist at 877-638-0022, or get a quote online at metlife.getflood.com.
 The best time to do it is now — before the rain comes.